m-architek/d2s-file-generator/README.md

   - value of gold from 0 to 2500000 (2.5 million)
   - gold would be placed in character stash

-Based on that parameters d2s file would be generated that follows game rules regarding character statistics, skill points etc. Stats and skill points would be available in game for manual distribution.
+Based on that parameters application generates d2s file that follows game rules regarding character statistics, skill points etc. Stats and skill points would be available in game for manual distribution.
 All completed difficulties (selected one and all below that) would have completed all quests and discovered all waypoints.
 All quests rewards would be included in character statistics, that is:
 - \+ 4 skill points for each completed difficulty ("Den of Evil", "Radament's Lair" and "The Fallen Angel" quests rewards)
 - \+ 5 stats points for each completed difficulty ("Lam Esen's Tome" quest reward)
 - \+ 20 life for each completed difficulty ("The Golden Bird" quest reward)
-- \+ 10% to all resistances for each completed difficulty ("Prison of Ice" reward)
+- \+ 10% to all resistances for each completed difficulty ("Prison of Ice" quest reward)

 Application creates file named `{character_name}.d2s` in working directory.
 If such file already exists, execution will fail with an error, leaving existing file untouched.